mkdecisiondev/devdocs/aws/introduction-to-aws/credentials-setup/credentials-setup.md

     output = json

 Notice that this profile inherits from the mkdecision profile and that the ARN is your TFE role’s ARN.
 Keep in mind that you generally should not be touching this file.
 Use `aws configure --profile [somename]` to create roles.
 However, in this case, you need to update the file because without the role you won’t be able to run `pnpm run package` and `pnpm run deploy`.
 Note also that you MUST have a default region and unless otherwise specified that will be us-west-2.

+## Note to Windows Users

+Right now, MK's implementation will only work if you’re on a \*NIX system (OS X, Unix, or Linux) or if you’ve managed to get Bash to work on Windows.
+If you have not set up Bash, you should set it up using Git (you may need to reinstall Git to get it to work, tutorial to come later).

+When you get Bash installed, type `which bash` in your Bash console.
+This tells you where your Bash binary is.
+If you installed using Git, it will probably print out `/usr/bin/bash`.
+After this, type in `npm config set script-shell /usr/bin/bash` (or whatever path your Bash binary is).

+## Basic Deployment

 At this point, if you have the repository, you should be able to run `pnpm run package` and `pnpm run deploy`.
 When you run either of these commands, a bash script is called that checks if the CloudFormation stack name and the profile name are present in files in the repository directory called `.stackname` and `.profilename` respectively.
 If they’re not, then it will ask you to input whichever of these values are missing, like so: